ANTONINEUTRON/colder_hotter_guesser/README.md

-A terminal based game for rust learning
+A terminal based COLDER-HOTTER game for learning rust